-Cell Ranger ARC6.0 (latest), printed on 01/18/2022
+Cell Ranger ARC6.4 (latest), printed on 02/09/2023

 The dataset may take about 30 seconds to load on a typical laptop; this is expected.
 Once

-Clicking on the Projection dropdown above the t-SNE plot reveals the different projections generated by the Cell Ranger ARC pipeline: a t-SNE and UMAP projection derived from gene expression data (GEX t-SNE and GEX UMAP) and t-SNE and UMAP projections derived from accessibility data (ATAC t-SNE and ATAC UMAP).
-Clicking on 'ATAC UMAP' changes the cell coordinates:
+Clicking on the Projection dropdown above the t-SNE plot reveals the different projections generated by the Cell Ranger ARC pipeline: a t-SNE and UMAP projection derived from Gene Expression data (GEX t-SNE and GEX UMAP) and t-SNE and UMAP projections derived from accessibility data (ATAC t-SNE and ATAC UMAP).
+Clicking on ATAC UMAP changes the cell coordinates:

-Note that changing the projection does not change the underlying clustering; the active category remains 'GEX Graph-Based'.
-However, it should be noted that the GEX-based clustering still maps fairly neatly onto the ATAC-derived datasets, though GEX Clusters 1 (blue) and 6 (brown) seem fairly inter-mixed in the ATAC data.
+Note that changing the projection does not change the underlying clustering; the active category remains GEX Graph-Based.
+However, observe that the GEX-based clustering still maps fairly neatly onto the ATAC-derived datasets, though GEX Clusters 1 (blue) and 6 (brown) are mixed in the ATAC data.
 To see the ATAC-derived clusters, click on the Category dropdown, and change the currently selected category from GEX Graph-Based to ATAC Graph-Based.
-The data is now colored by ATAC-derived clusters:
+The data are now colored by ATAC-derived clusters:

 The significant genes per ATAC-derived cluster are now shown in the data table as well.

 Loupe Browser 4.1 introduced linked windows, the ability to manipulate multiple views of the same data at the same time.
-Linked windows are very useful for multomic data, in order to look at how expression and accessibility patterns may be different across GEX- or ATAC-centered data.
-To open a linked window to show the GEX UMAP data, click on the Add Linked Window icon to the left of the active projection, and click on 'GEX UMAP'.
-This will open a GEX UMAP view of the data in a mini-window:
+Linked windows are very useful for Multiomic data, in order to look at how expression and accessibility patterns may be different across GEX- or ATAC-centered data.
+To open a linked window to show the GEX UMAP data, click on the Add Linked Window icon to the left of the active projection, and click on GEX UMAP.

 Most actions taken in one window will be reflected in all other windows.
 Hovering over a cell in GEX UMAP will reveal its position in ATAC UMAP; selecting a gene or peak in Expression/Accessibility View will be visible in all windows, and new clusters created in one window will be reflected in all linked windows.
 You may also choose to have a linked window open to make the Data Table, particularly the Peak Viewer, larger, while still having a full, large view of the underlying projection.